amrahul14/avax-module-1/README.md

 - If the funding goal is already reached, a `require` statement aborts the function with the message "Funding goal already reached."
 - An `assert` statement is used to ensure the correct update of the `totalFunds` variable after a successful contribution.

-## Usage

-1. Deploy the smart contract to a compatible Ethereum network.
-2. Contribute Ether by calling the `contribute` function with the desired amount (minimum 10 Ether).

-## Disclaimer

-This is a basic example for educational purposes.
-Ensure thorough testing before deploying to a live network.

-## License

-This smart contract is licensed under the MIT License.